UPRM-Bio-Optics/Dashboard/README.md

 ### `npm install`

-Installs the necessaary dependencies.
+    Installs the necessary dependencies.

 ### `npm start`

     Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

     The page will reload when you make changes.\
     You may also see any lint errors in the console.

 ### `npm run deploy`

     Deploys the app to Github Pages.

+    Make sure you've committed all your changes to the main branch before deploying.